How to Apply for Financial Aid

 You can apply electronically for federal student aid by using FAFSA on the Web.
 There is no software to download or install, and the on-line application can be accessed by both PC and Macintosh systems.
 A central computer analyzes the information, calculates an Expected Family Contribution (EFC), and matches information reported on your FAFSA to data contained in numerous federal databases, such as the Social Security Administration.
 The results of the analysis are forwarded to both you and the schools to which you are applying.

-You may also obtain a paper FAFSA by calling 1-800-4FEDAID.
+Of you have difficulties using the online site, you may also obtain a paper FAFSA by calling 1-800-4FEDAID.

 When Should You Apply for Financial Aid?